 The wireless access point expands the wired network into the wireless space, hence allowing more devices within the WLAN coverage area to access the network.
 A WAP can be added to any existing wired LAN without acquiring other equipment.
-It comprises of an Ethernet port and a wireless transceiver for sending and receiving the radio signals to and from the WI-FI devices, hence allowing them to connect to the local network and internet.
+It comprises an Ethernet port and a wireless transceiver for sending and receiving radio signals to and from the WI-FI devices, hence allowing them to connect to the local network and internet.

 Figure 1: ASUS RT-N13U Wireless-N Router, Access Point, and Repeater

-A wireless bridge, also known as a point to point, or wireless LAN to LAN bridge, provides a wireless link between two physically isolated wired networks.
+A wireless bridge, also known as a point-to-point, or wireless LAN-to-LAN bridge, provides a wireless link between two physically isolated wired networks.
 This allows businesses to link different LAN segments which are physically separated without having to lay cables.

-A bridge comprises of at least two devices, each connected to the wired network and then put into the bridge mode to enable the two to talk to one another.
+A bridge comprises at least two devices, each connected to the wired network and then put into the bridge mode to enable the two to talk to one another.
 In the bridge mode, the access points do not communicate or accept connections from the WI-FI client devices.

 The devices in a bridge do not re-transmit to the WI-FI devices, however, they can be configured to do so by using the Access Point + WDS mode.

 The wireless client allows the hybrid device’s router to be configured to connect to another router as a client.
-In this mode, the router does not re-transmit the wireless signal, but can only share the internet access through its Ethernet ports.
-In this mode, the router will maintain its own separate subnet with its DHCP managing the routers IP address pool.
+In this mode, the router does not re-transmit the wireless signal, but can only share internet access through its Ethernet ports.
+In this mode, the router will maintain its own separate subnet with its DHCP managing the router’s IP address pool.

 Indoor and outdoor Wireless Access Point/Bridge/Client devices